 This course introduces students to streamlined interaction with AI models and systems, as well as implementation and deployment of scalable, production-ready AI systems on real-world infrastructures.

-I am building my supervision experience, currently supervising Bachelor's-level semester projects.
+I am building my supervision experience, supervising Bachelor's and Master's semester projects.
 My supervision focuses on problem definition, critical thinking about design choices, and delivering convincing conclusions.

 A Camera That Sees Behind